Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Introduction

 \section{Introduction}

-Ontologies of research topics, along with other knowledge organization systems (KOS) such as taxonomies and thesauri, are essential for organising and retrieving information from digital libraries.
-Indeed, major publishers such as Elsevier, SpringerNature, ACM, IEEE, and PubMed, utilise a range of organization systems like the All Science Journal Classification (ASJC), SpringerNature Taxonomy, ACM Computing Classification System\footnote{ACM Computing Classification System - \url{https://dl.acm.org/ccs}}, the IEEE Theasurus, and Medical Subject Headings, to organise their published content~\cite{Dunne2020,lipscomb2000medical,rous2012major} and ensuring efficient scientific dissemination.
+Ontologies of research topics, along with other knowledge organization systems (KOS), such as taxonomies and thesauri, play a vital role in organizing and retrieving information from digital libraries~\cite{salatino_survey_2024}.
+Major publishers and organizations in this domain, such as Elsevier, Springer Nature, ACM, IEEE, and PubMed, employ a variety of classification systems, including the All Science Journal Classification (ASJC), SpringerNature Taxonomy, ACM Computing Classification System\footnote{ACM Computing Classification System - \url{https://dl.acm.org/ccs}}, the IEEE Theasurus, and Medical Subject Headings.
+These systems are crucial for enabling efficient information discovery and supporting effective scientific dissemination~\cite{Dunne2020,lipscomb2000medical,rous2012major}.
 Furthermore, ontologies of research topics play a vital role in supporting a wide range of intelligent systems to navigate and interpret academic literature~\cite{osborne2013rexplore,beel2016paper,gusenbauer2020academic}.
-These include search engines~\cite{gusenbauer2020academic}, conversational agents~\cite{meloni2023integrating}, analytics dashboards~\cite{angioni2022aida}, and recommender systems~\cite{beel2016paper}.
+These include search engines~\cite{gusenbauer2020academic}, conversational agents~\cite{meloni2023integrating}, analytics dashboards~\cite{angioni2021aida}, and recommender systems~\cite{beel2016paper}.